hrajpal96/shelf/README.md

 https://github.com/Dogfalo/materialize

-A modern material design based framework.Materialize CSS is used for providing a clean, elegant and robust layout for recommendations to the user.
+A modern material design framework base on Google's Material Design guidelines.
+Materialize CSS is used for providing a clean, elegant and robust layout for recommendations to the user.

 ### Sendgrid

 https://github.com/sendgrid/sendgrid-java
+Sendgrid is a communication platform allowing users and orgranizations to send bulk emails for marketing campaigns as well as notifcations.Its developer APIs support a vast majority of programming languages.

-Used majorly for verification purposes and notifications through e-mails .
+Sendgrid is used here majorly for account verification purposes and sending notifications through e-mails .